Eduardo Verano de la Rosa

-Eduardo Ignacio Verano de la Rosa (born October 8, 1950) is a Colombian politician, businessman, and active member of the Colombian Liberal Party.
+Eduardo Ignacio Verano de la Rosa (born 8 October 1950) is a Colombian politician and businessman who is an active member of the Colombian Liberal Party.
 He served as Governor of Atlántico Department from 2008 to 2011 and from 2016 to 2019, and as Colombian Minister of Environment from 1997 to 1998.

 Early years and education

 Verano studied Business Administration at the Universidad del Norte in Barranquilla, graduating in 1973.
 He continued graduate studies in this university, graduating as a Specialist in Urban Regional Development in 1975.
 He then moved to New York City in the United States, where he received an MBA from Columbia Business School in 1978.

 Private and political career

 Upon his return from the United States, Verano started a career as a business administrator, combined with his militancy in the Colombian Liberal Party.
 Between 1978 and 1984 Verano was appointed manager of Cementos del Caribe, a Colombian cement company.
-In 1984 he was appointed general manager of the Empresa Municipal de Teléfonos de Barranquilla, the local state owned telephone company of Barranquilla.
+In 1984, he was appointed general manager of the Empresa Municipal de Teléfonos de Barranquilla, the local state owned telephone company of Barranquilla.
 From 1986 until 1990 Verano was the appointed general manager of the Electrificadora del Atlántico, Barranquilla's state owned electricity company.

 In December 1990, representing the Colombian Liberal Party under the support of Horacio Serpa, Verano ran for a seat in the Constituent Assembly of Colombia and was elected.
 The Constituent Assembly drafted and approved the Colombian Constitution of 1991.

 During the mandate of President César Gaviria, Verano was appointed Director of the National Institute of Radio and television, INRAVISION (Instituto Nacional de Radio y Televisión) in 1992.
-Between 1992 and 1994 Verano served as general manager of the Corporación Eléctrica de la Costa, Corelca, the electric company that controlled the energy in most of the Caribbean Region of Colombia.
+Between 1992 and 1994, Verano served as general manager of the Corporación Eléctrica de la Costa, Corelca, the electric company that controlled the energy in most of the Caribbean Region of Colombia.

 After the triumph of Liberal party candidate Ernesto Samper for the presidency of Colombia in 1994, Verano postulated himself for the Mayorship of Barranquilla but was defeated by Edgar George.
 President Samper then appointed him as Presidential Advisor to the Caribbean Region of Colombia until 1997 when he was then appointed as Minister of Environment in which he served until the end of the Pastrana administration.